 15. DIY Craft Island

 If you have a large craft room, having a craft island that is both built for storage and creating is a dream.
 But it doesn’t need to cost a fortune either.
-You can make your own DIY craft island with this fantastic tutorial from Little Green Bean.
-This is perfect for anyone who loves to sew, but just as usual for paper crafters or other hobbies.

 It is made with the use of cube storage, like the Kallax shelves mentioned above, or in this case, the Amazon cube shelving units.